 Rectangular hay bales are required to be secured according to the General Provisions of NSC Standard 10 for transport up to maximum legal dimensions in BC.
-In order to exceed legal dimensions and transport rectangular bales under permit, carriers are required to use specific load security measures, currently set out on Form T-53.
+In order to exceed legal dimensions and transport rectangular bales under permit, carriers are required to use specific load security measures, as set out in Section 4-4, Chapter 4, of the Commercial Transport Procedures Manual.